JoshOrndorff/librho/README.md

 ## Blockchain Patterns
 Best practices for common blockchain operations.
 Again, any code here is in its infancy and is not formally verified.
 Use at your own risk.

+## Multiple Arguments
+Comparing and converiting three patterns for calling contracts with multiple arguments.
+1. Tupling
+2. Currying (not recommended here)
+3. Multiplexing

 ## License
 Apache 2.0